mass during the night: isaiah 9:1-6; titus 2:11-14; luke 2:1-14

 mass during the day: isaiah 52:7-10; hebrews 1:1-6; john 1:1-18

-a city commissioned two artists to paint their conception of peace. a panel of distinguished judges would select one to display in the city square.
+a city commissioned two artists to paint a picture depicting peace. a panel of distinguished artists would select one to display in the city square.

-the first artist unveiled his painting: a beautiful family scene with a farmer back home after a hard day in the fields, with his wife by his side, and his children playing around the hearth; all at peace in a beautiful home.
+the first artist unveiled his painting: a beautiful family scene with a farmer back home after a hard day at work, his wife by his side, and his children playing around the hearth; all at peace in a beautiful home.

-the judges decided that the picture depicted peace but looked at the other rendering anyway: it was a raging waterfall under dark skies! in a nook in the craggy rocks there was a tiny branch. on the end of the branch was a bird’s nest with a mother bird, covering her fledglings with her wings and singing in the midst of the turbulence.
+the judges decided that the picture depicted peace but looked at the other rendering anyway: it was a raging waterfall under dark skies! in a nook in the craggy rocks there was a branch. on the end of the branch was a bird’s nest with a mother bird, covering her fledglings with her wings and singing amid the turbulence.

-the judges thought for a moment, then said: «this is peace and celebration in the midst of turmoil.»
+the judges declared: «this is peace and celebration amid turmoil.»

-that picture is a portrayal of peace; it also realistically depicts christmas!
+that picture portrayed peace; it also realistically depicts christmas!

-christmas is the birth of the prince of peace… but the peace that JESUS brings is not the quiet of an ideal and idyllic home; it is peace despite and amidst problems.
+christmas is the birth of the prince of peace. but the peace that jesus brings is not the quiet of an ideal and idyllic home; it is peace despite and amid problems.

-that’s the reassurance we and our world need right now: the coming of GOD brings tranquillity in the midst of turmoil—he covers us with his wings—and that’s reason to celebrate in the midst of chaos.
+that’s the reassurance we and our world need right now: the coming of GOD brings tranquillity amid turmoil—he covers us with his wings—and that’s reason to celebrate amid chaos.

 what we experience today—brutal violence, the killing of innocents, fear—is reminiscent of what happened in bethlehem two millennia ago.